Saülo Mercader

 Saülo Mercader is a Spanish painter, sculptor and essayist.
 He was born on September 13, 1944, in San Vicente del Raspeig (Alicante, Spain).
 He has lived in Paris since 1975.

-Together with paintings and sculptures Saülo Mercader creates pieces of art in different fields such as ceramics, high-warp tapestries, engravings, drawings, terracotta and lithographies.
+He has created art in a variety of different mediums, such as ceramics, high-warp tapestries, engravings, drawings, terracotta and lithographies.

+A mother holding her baby, from Saülo Mercader's Maternités painting series.

-His works are not linked with a special trend in visual arts.
-They are inspired by the events that take place in society and in his life.
-He feels that he is a witness of his Time and a chaman that links Humankind with the Universe where all kinds of life comes from.
-He is a go-between through his art creations.
+His works are not linked with current trends in visual arts, but are inspired by the events that take place in society and in his life.

 Biography

-Saülo Mercader started modelling and drawing when he was six-years old.
+Saülo Mercader started modelling and drawing when he was six years old.
 He learnt the different techniques of modelling in the « Fallas » workshops in Alicante.
-He was an apprentice in the sculptor Serrano's workshops which allowsed him to master the different steps in the making of bronze sculptures : from moulding to different processes of casting.
+He was an apprentice in the sculptor Serrano's workshops, which allowed him to learn the different steps in the making of bronze sculptures, from moulding to different processes of casting.

-In 1964 he arrived in Bilbao (The Basque country in the North of Spain) where his artistic career started.
+In 1964 he arrived in Bilbao (the Basque country where his professional career started.
 He made himself known through a series of collective and individual exhibitions.
-This exceptional osmosis between the people and himself remained extraordinary for two decades and received a considerable echo in the media: in the written press as well as in audio and TV reports.
-As the disciple of the sculptor Lucarini, he carved on stone and worked on bronze doing a series of remarkable busts as well as painted portraits such as that of the Marquis de Lozoya in Segovia.
+As a disciple of the sculptor Lucarini, he carved stone and worked on bronze, completing a series of remarkable busts as well as painted portraits, such as that of the Marquis de Lozoya in Segovia.
 One of his paintings : Peras en Primavera was acquired by the Fine Arts Museum in Madrid.
-The Spanish Vocation Fund Prize he gets in 1972 rewards his talent, fortitude and authentic artistic vocation.
-Saülo Mercader's popularity increases.
-He went to Rome thanks to a scholarship given by the Castellblanch Catalan company.
-In Italy, he studied the great masters who inspired him and guided his hands when he was young and mainly Raphaël, Leonardo da Vinci towards whom he feels a strong brotherly attraction in art.
+Mercader received the Spanish Vocation Fund Prize 1972.
+He went to Rome through a scholarship given by the Castellblanch Catalan company.
+In Italy, he studied great masters, mainly Raphaël and Leonardo da Vinci, for whom he described feeling a connection.

-Back from Italy, he left for Scandinavia.
-Later on, he stayed for a few months in the Lowlands.

-Because of deadly floods in Bilbao that destroyed his studio, he lost a great part of his works as well as books, letters, photos.
+Because of deadly floods in Bilbao that destroyed his studio, he lost a large part of his works, as well as personal effects like books, letters, and photos.